Pramath-Mishra-12/Multiclass-Classification-with-Active-Learning/readme.md

 ### Why Use the F1-Score?

-1. **Imbalanced Classes**: In multi-class classification tasks like AG News, the distribution of classes may not be uniform.
+1. **Imbalanced Classes**: In multi-class classification tasks like Amazon Product Data, the distribution of classes may not be uniform.
 The F1-Score helps ensure that the model performs well on all classes, especially the minority ones.

 2. **Balance Between Precision and Recall**: It provides a balance between precision and recall, giving a better sense of the model’s performance than accuracy alone, which can be misleading when classes are imbalanced.